 To remove the waste bin, slide the waste bin out as far as it will go.
 Reach in behind the bin and release the bin from the stops on the bin sides.
 Remove the bin.
-See Fig. 3.13.
+To install the bin, insert the bin onto the slides, and then slide the bin into place.